Numerically Investigating the Emergent Cyclic Inflation Scenario: Recycling the Universe

 \subsection{A prototype model}

 To illustrate the basics of the CI mechanism it is sufficient to consider a universe where we have a negative cosmological constant~\footnote{The evolution of $\La$ as a function of the various scalar fields that may be present in a fundamental theory is only relevant in the discussion of the spectral tilt, as $\La$ controls the amplitude of the primordial spectrum, and in the discussion of the graceful exit mechanism from the CI phase.
 These issues have been addressed in~\cite{cyclic-prediction} and~\cite{BKM-exit}, but we plan on performing a comprehensive numerical analysis that will be required when we fit our model to the Planck data.} ($-\La$), and the ``matter content'' of the universe consists of a single non-relativistic (NR) species, $\psi$, along with relativistic degrees of freedom, collectively denoted by $X$.
 To obtain the cyclic evolution, we will assume that during contraction when a critical Planckian energy density, $\rhob$, is reached, the universe bounces back nonsingularly to a phase of expansion.
 While the Big Bounce is still very much a conjecture, and there is yet to be a completely convincing mechanism in place, several different bouncing mechanism have been considered in the literature, and in many of these models a bounce occurs when the energy density reaches close to the Planck density, see for instance~\cite{BMS,BKM,loop,ashtekar,Freese,Baum,Shtanov,palatini-bounce}.
-For the purpose of our paper we will simply assume the existence of such a mechanism, what will become evident is that the details of the mechanism of the bounce are not going to be particularly important for our model, and this is clearly an advantage.
+For the purpose of our paper we will simply assume the existence of such a mechanism.
+Now, the success of the CI mechanism is based on being able to increase the entropy on the universe by a constant factor in each cycle.
+This entropy production is achieved via energy exchange between two components of matter which are not in equilibrium with each other.
+In our specific toy model this process will correspond to simple decays of some massive particles to massless degrees of freedom at low temperatures (compared to Planckian bounce temperature) when the nonrelativistic massive species is not in thermal equilibrium with the ambient radiative fluid.
+Therefore, the precise nature of the bouncing cosmology will have very little effect on the particle physics that is relevant for entropy production driving CI.
+Given our ignorance about the bouncing mechanism this is clearly an advantage of the CI scenario.